Skip to content

 — Juanita Lillie, ISA Costa Rica

-• Other countries may provide access in a different way -- learn about what types of accommodation are typical provided in your host country, and be flexible and open to different ways of accommodating.
+• Other countries may provide access in a different way -- learn about what types of accommodations are typically provided in your host country, and be flexible and open to different ways of accommodating.

 • Research the cultural aspects regarding individuals with disabilities in the country(ies) you are planning or considering traveling to.